gourrier/aureliengourrier.github.io/_pages/about.md

 My main expertise is in synchrotron X-ray imaging and analysis with scattering contrast (SAXS, WAXS, XRD), fluorescence optical microscopy and non-linear imaging methods (two-photon, second and third-harmonic generation) and analytical methods related to the physics of complex systems.
 One specificityis that we work on the whole chain from advanced sample preparation, instrument development, to scientific analysis.

-My position at CNRS allows me to focus 100 % on research and related activities, but I also teach various courses (see CV and Teaching for more info).
+My position at CNRS allows me to focus 100 % on research and related activities, but I also teach various courses (see corresponding sections for more info).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.